JorisFouet/auctionHUD/README.md

   Lets you input your own estimated value and displays it accross the website for all identical items.

-  Displays on a meter the difference between your estimation and the current bid + commission + shipping.
+  Displays on a meter the difference between your estimation and the next bid + commission + shipping.

   Puts the good deals on your watchlist.